CASE STUDY

 Build a case for your procurement transformation

-Before plunging headfirst into your digital transformation design, building a solid case for the change is crucial.
+Before plunging headfirst into your digital procurement transformation design, building a solid case for the change is crucial.
 By gaining the buy-in and support of your key stakeholders, you set the stage for successful implementation and outcomes.
-The following tips can help you effectively build your case for change:
+The following tips can help you effectively build a procurement transformation strategy that will argue your case for change:

 Assess the Risks of Your Digital Transformation Project